Mathias Louboutin1*, Philipp Witte1, Michael Lange2, Navjot Kukreja2, Fabio Luporini2, Gerard Gorman2, and Felix J. Herrmann1,3

 shotrecord = rec.data

-Although Devito Operator objects are fully self-contained Python, the underlying C code can easily be accessed via op_fw.ccode, as shown in Figure 2.
+objects are fully self-contained Python, the underlying C code can easily be accessed via op_fw.ccode

-Generated C code Figure 2: Devito C code generated for the forward modeling propagator.
+Figure 2: Devito C code generated for the forward modeling propagator.

 In Figure 3, we show the resulting shot record.
-A movie of snapshots of the forward wavefield can be generated by executing the last cell of forward_modeling.ipynb.
+A movie of snapshots of the forward wavefield can be generated by executing the last cell of forward_modeling.ipynb

 In this first part of the tutorial, we have demonstrated how to set up the discretized forward acoustic wave equations and its associated wave propagator with runtime code generation.
 While we limited our discussion to the constant density acoustic wave equation, Devito is capable of handling more general wave equations but this is a topic beyond this tutorial on simulating waves for inversion.
 In part two of our tutorial, we will show how to calculate a valid gradient of the FWI objective using the adjoint state method.
 In part three, we will demonstrate how to set up a complete matrix-free and scalable optimization framework for acoustic FWI.